bd395/CHEME-5440-7770-S20/problem_sets/PS3/README.md

   ```
 This will use the stoichiometric matrix (18x21) stored in ``Stoich_Matrix.csv`` and atom matrix (18x5) stored in ``Atom_Matrix`` and then compute the product of ``transpose(Atom_Matrix)*Stoich_Matrix``.

 This product gives a 5x21 matrix of which the first six columns are all zeros.
-This indicates that the elements balance.
+This indicates that the elements (C, H, O, N, P, S) balance.

 ### Estimate urea flux
 To estimate the Urea flux, issue the command: